vb920/DSA/roi.md

 - Power of Heroes
 - Minimum Cost to Make Array Equal

-## Sliding Window - 37
+## Sliding Window
+- Longest Substring Without Repeating Characters
+- Max Consecutive Ones III
-- Substrings of Size Three with Distinct Characters
+- Minimum Size Subarray Sum
-- Find All Anagrams in a String
-- Permutation in String
-- Check If a String Contains All Binary Codes of Size K
+- Subarray Product Less Than K
 - Maximum Number of Vowels in a Substring of Given Length
 - Maximum Average Subarray I
 - Number of Sub-arrays of Size K and Average Greater than or Equal to Threshold
-- K Radius Subarray Averages
-- Maximum Sum of Distinct Subarrays With Length K
+- Minimum Window Substring
+- Find All Anagrams in a String
+- Permutation in String
+- Fruit Into Baskets
+- Longest Repeating Character Replacement
-- Sliding Subarray Beauty
+- Sliding Window Maximum
+- Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
 - Maximum Points You Can Obtain from Cards
+- Minimum Operations to Reduce X to Zero
+- Frequency of the Most Frequent Element
+- Subarrays with K Different Integers
+- Count Number of Nice Subarrays
 - Sliding Window Median
-- Sliding Window Maximum
 - Max Value of Equation
 - Maximum Sum of 3 Non-Overlapping Subarrays
-- Longest Substring Without Repeating Characters
-- Longest Repeating Character Replacement
-- Maximum Number of Occurrences of a Substring
-- Max Consecutive Ones III
-- Count the Number of Substrings With Dominant Ones
-- Minimum Window Substring
-- Substring with Concatenation of All Words
-- Minimum Size Subarray Sum
-- Longest Continuous Subarray With Absolute Diff Less Than or Equal to Limit
-- Fruit Into Baskets
-- Subarray Product Less Than K
-- Grumpy Bookstore Owner
-- Moving Stones Until Consecutive II
-- Count Number of Nice Subarrays
 - Number of Subarrays with Bounded Maximum
 - Maximum Erasure Value
-- Longest Subarray of 1's After Deleting One Element
+- Substring with Concatenation of All Words
+- K Radius Subarray Averages
+- Check If a String Contains All Binary Codes of Size K
 - Count the Number of Good Subarrays
 - Minimum Consecutive Cards to Pick Up
-- Minimum Operations to Reduce X to Zero
-- Frequency of the Most Frequent Element
-- Subarrays with K Different Integers
+- Moving Stones Until Consecutive II

-## Linked List - 25
+## Linked List
 - Convert Binary Number in a Linked List to Integer
 - Intersection of Two Linked Lists
 - Middle of the Linked List